wirt-ee/wirt-ee.github.io/docs/reports/network/mlag-onyx/index.md

+---
+title: "MLAG on NVIDIA Onyx: MSN3700 pairs"
+description: "MLAG on NVIDIA Onyx: MSN3700 pairs with a Cisco-like CLI — the era before the move to Cumulus and NVUE."
+---
 # MLAG on NVIDIA Onyx

 NVIDIA Onyx on Mellanox MSN3700 switches, MLAG pairs — the OS that ran the environment's 100G pairs before the move to [Cumulus and NVUE](../mlag-cumulus/index.md).
 Same hardware, older school: a Cisco-like CLI on Mellanox silicon.
 The dated bites — the lacp-individual/PXE conflict among them — live in the [logbook entry](../../../logbook/onyx-mlag/index.md).
 Hostnames, addresses and VLAN layouts below are genericized.